(Part of @teachthought 30-day Reflective Teaching Blogging Challenge) more info here.

 Feedback for learning is a response (either verbal or written) to students to help them understand if they are on the right track with their learning.

-of "ABC's of School" rhyming phrases.
-I kept this for years because I knew
+"OK" was the feedback from my teacher after spending hours on a booklet of "ABC's of School" rhyming phrases.
+I kept this for years because I knew it was much more than just "OK." |

 I have been guilty of leaving ineffective feedback at times -- a star, sticker, an "ok," a letter grade, or a score.
 I guess I would call it busy teacher guilt.